atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I

 J
-K ** true — But as there is a great . difference between people with regard to their birth and fortune, there fhouid also be a difference in their manner of living and appearance; or elfe there is an end to all difiinfiion t ^ people of fashion, and people of no *■'’ fashion, without such a difference, will be confounded together: little people, when they strive to appear always make themselves ridir euloiis, even - So contemptible, that ‘‘ they are not to be endured."
+K ** true --But as there is a great . difference between people with regard to their birth and fortune, there fhouid also be a difference in their manner of living and appearance; or elfe there is an end to all difiinfiion t ^ people of fashion, and people of no *■'’ fashion, without such a difference, will be confounded together: little people, when they strive to appear always make themselves ridir euloiis, even - So contemptible, that ‘‘ they are not to be endured."
-Here Mrs. Selby coloured; and upon her ladyship’s railing her voice upon the animating Subject, felt herself rather offended — She took leave of her immediately; but her anger had not prevented her from making several obfer vadons on the furniture of the dressing room,
+Here Mrs. Selby coloured; and upon her ladyship’s railing her voice upon the animating Subject, felt herself rather offended --She took leave of her immediately; but her anger had not prevented her from making several obfer vadons on the furniture of the dressing room,
 X ^
 %